First Saturday each month, 10 am – 2 pm

 The sculptures painted by the Mandarin “Frog Man” are available at the Mandarin Museum gift shop and nowhere else…but you can paint your own frog, squirrel, or turtle at one of our painting parties!

-· Let us know how many and which ones you want to paint.
+· Let us know which month you want, how many and which ones you want to paint.

 The Mandarin Frog Man